Dr. Ming-Han Li, Executive Director

 Dr. Li’s unique strength is his interdisciplinary professional background.
 He is a certified planner, professional engineer and professional landscape architect, with a bachelor of science degree in agricultural engineering (National Taiwan University), master of science in civil engineering (The University of Texas at Austin), both master of landscape architecture and PhD in urban and regional sciences from Texas A&M University (TAMU).

-Previously, Hannah was an assistant professor at the University of Texas at Arlington’s College of Architecture, Planning, and Public Affairs.
+Previously, Hannah was the assistant director at the Institute and, before then, she was an assistant professor at the University of Texas at Arlington’s College of Architecture, Planning, and Public Affairs.
 While in that role, she taught hundreds of graduate students and earned recognition as an emerging voice in the field of urban governance.
 Hannah continues to serve as an adjunct professor teaching courses in digital governance, ethics in public administration, and intergovernmental relations.

 Email Hannah: hannah.lebovits@uta.edu